Porsche Boxster years to avoid — most common problems

 Finally, this issue may not be as serious as some other issues we’ve inspected so far, but it’s still worth checking into.
 Namely, the Boxster suffers from various faulty components like malfunctioning seatbelts that may cause them to loosen up while driving.

 The most important thing when buying a used Porsche Boxster is to know about certain model years that have proved to be less reliable than others.
-Most of these affect the first and second generation of the Boxster, so here’s how it all looks like based on Boxster generations:
+Most of these affect the first and second generation of the Boxster, so what are the worst Porsche Boxster years?

 First-generation Boxster (1997-1999 and 2002-2003 model years)